thinkswan/express-tracking-dashboard/README.md

 npm start
 ```

-This will start a server at `http://localhost:5000`.
+This will start a server at http://localhost:5000.

-To watch the dashboard track visits, open `http://localhost:5000/track.gif`
+To watch the dashboard track visits, open http://localhost:5000/track.gif in a
-in a separate tab.
-Each time you refresh the `track.gif` URL, the dashboard
+separate tab.
+Each time you refresh this new tab, the dashboard will log a new
-will log a new visit.
+visit.

 ## How to deploy